 Many business leaders need financing of some sort sooner or later in the life of their company.
 This is a normal part of growing a business and making it profitable.
 However, that doesn’t mean the loan application process is something to blindly dive into.
 There are certain questions entrepreneurs need to ask themselves and their lenders before moving forward with a loan application.

-Why do I need funding?
+Why do I need a small business loan?

 The most important question to answer is “Why?”
 Your answer should include specific points of action that you’ll take with the money.
 Not all funding purposes are sound enough to justify a loan, explained Forbes contributor Aileron, a company that offers small business management consulting, in a 2014 article.